begumpoly/car-sales-report/README.md

 ![Car Sales Trend Over Time by Body Style and Gender]

-Try the code below to generate this visualization:
+Try the code below to generate the box plot showing car price preferences by gender:

 ```python
 # Convert Spark DataFrame to Pandas